wbt-solutions/osrm_dart_sdk/README.md

 import 'package:osrm_dart_sdk/api.dart';

-var api_instance = OSRMApi();
+final api_instance = OSRMApi();
-var version = version_example; // String | Version of the protocol implemented by the service. v1 for all OSRM 5.x installations var profile = profile_example; // String | Mode of transportation, is determined statically by the Lua profile that is used to prepare the data using osrm-extract.
-Typically car, bike or foot if using one of the supplied profiles. var coordinate = coordinate_example; // String | var number = 56; // int | Number of nearest segments that should be returned. var bearings = bearings_example; // String | Limits the search to segments with given bearing in degrees towards true north in clockwise direction. var radiuses = radiuses_example; // String | Limits the search to given radius in meters. var generateHints = true; // bool | Adds a Hint to the response which can be used in subsequent requests, see hints parameter. var hints = hints_example; // String | Hint from previous request to derive position in street network. var approaches = approaches_example; // String | Keep waypoints on curb side. var exclude = exclude_example; // String | Additive list of classes to avoid, order does not matter.
+final version = version_example; // String | Version of the protocol implemented by the service. v1 for all OSRM 5.x installations final profile = profile_example; // String | Mode of transportation, is determined statically by the Lua profile that is used to prepare the data using osrm-extract.
+Typically car, bike or foot if using one of the supplied profiles. final coordinate = coordinate_example; // String | final number = 56; // int | Number of nearest segments that should be returned. final bearings = bearings_example; // String | Limits the search to segments with given bearing in degrees towards true north in clockwise direction. final radiuses = radiuses_example; // String | Limits the search to given radius in meters. final generateHints = true; // bool | Adds a Hint to the response which can be used in subsequent requests, see hints parameter. final hints = hints_example; // String | Hint from previous request to derive position in street network. final approaches = approaches_example; // String | Keep waypoints on curb side. final exclude = exclude_example; // String | Additive list of classes to avoid, order does not matter.

 try {
-    var result = api_instance.nearest(version, profile, coordinate, number, bearings, radiuses, generateHints, hints, approaches, exclude);
+    final result = api_instance.nearest(version, profile, coordinate, number, bearings, radiuses, generateHints, hints, approaches, exclude);
     print(result);
 } catch (e) {
-    print("Exception when calling OSRMApi->nearest: $e\n");
+    print('Exception when calling OSRMApi->nearest: $e\n');
 }

 ```